lukaszmadrzynski/Website-Update/content/pages/about-us.md

       experiences but also championed sustainable practices and fostered genuine connections with local communities.
-We believe that travel to China, particularly in regions like Lijiang and Shangri-La, should be a force for good, enriching both visitors and the places they explore.
-Our journey began with a desire to share the magic of Yunnan while preserving its unique natural and cultural heritage for generations to come.</div>
+We believe that travel to China, particularly in regions like Lijiang and Shangri-La, should be a force for good, enriching both visitors and the places they explore. </div>

     actions: []
     colors: bg-light-fg-dark